Water quality law

 Water quality laws govern the protection of water resources for human health and the environment.
 Water quality laws are legal standards or requirements governing water quality, that is, the concentrations of water pollutants in some regulated volume of water.
 Such standards are generally expressed as levels of a specific water pollutants (whether chemical, physical, biological, or radiological) that are deemed acceptable in the water volume, and are generally designed relative to the water's intended use - whether for human consumption, industrial or domestic use, recreation, or as aquatic habitat.
 Additionally, these laws provide regulations on the alteration of the chemical, physical, radiological, and biological characteristics of water resources.
 Regulatory efforts may include identifying and categorizing water pollutants, dictating acceptable pollutant concentrations in water resources, and limiting pollutant discharges from effluent sources.
 Regulatory areas include sewage treatment and disposal, industrial and agricultural waste water management, and control of surface runoff from construction sites and urban environments.
 Water quality laws provides the foundation for regulations in water standards, monitoring, required inspections and permits, and enforcement.
 These laws may be modified to meet current needs and priorities.

 Regulated waters

 The Earth's hydrosphere is ubiquitous, fluid, and complex.
-Within the water cycle, physical water moves without regard to political boundaries between the Earth's atmosphere, surface, and subsurface, through both natural and man-made channels.
+Within the water cycle, physical water moves without regard to political boundaries between the Earth's atmosphere, surface, and subsurface, through both natural and human-made channels.